nsriboonlue/BlizzardHearthstoneCardFetch/README.md

           "class": "druid,warlock",
           "rarity": "legendary"
           }
-    5. Extract the needed data while map the individual ID's to string name from Meta data
+    5. Extract the needed data while mapping the individual ID's to their string equivalent from Meta data
     6. Sort result by ID
     7. Output result to Web Application at http://127.0.0.1:5000/hearthstone via Flask